 ASSESSOR PORTFOLIO OF EVIDENCE (POE) REQUIREMENTS

-- >150 days experience (beyond the days required for initial PTQs) in polar regions using the skill sets outlined in the PTQs you plan to assess against.
+- >200 days experience (beyond the days required for initial PQs) in polar regions using the skill sets outlined in the PQs you plan to assess against.

-- Direct experience and skills to be able to assess in 4 or more PTQs. (please register any PTQs you are planning to assess)
+- Direct experience and skills to be able to assess in 4 or more PQs.

-- Evidence of ability to work at or above the highest PTQ level you will be assessing against.
+- Evidence of ability to work at or above the highest PQ level you will be assessing against.
 Evidence can be from other regions or associated industries but must include:

 - Logged time.

-- Attestation from two peers in the associated industry, one of whom must be an EL, SPTGuide or Assessor.
+- Attestation from two peers in the associated industry, one of whom must be an EL, Senior Polar Guide or Assessor.

 - From here an Assessor candidate can attend a PTGA Assessors Course focussed on specific Assessor skills and they will leave being able to:

-- explaining the reporting required to the PTGA
+- file the reporting requirements to PTGA administration

 LEVELS OF ASSESSOR